 So if you’re already on the road or find yourself living a nomadic lifestyle I really recommend that you take a look at World Nomads for your travel insurance for Nepal.

 Nigel hit 56 this year.
 And that means that our insurance policies need a review, as many companies will no longer cover us as he’s over 55.
-Your age and the age of your companions is of key interest to the insurance companies.
+Your age and the age of your companions are of key interest to the insurance companies.
 Luckily for us, World Nomads is one of the companies that continues to provide policies for those aged over 55.
 And those under 55.
 Their flexibility is superb.

 Pre-existing medical conditions

-If you live with existing medical conditions, have had surgery within the last 6-12 months you usually have to declare it before buying a travel insurance policy.
+If you live with existing medical conditions or have had surgery within the last 6-12 months you usually have to declare it before buying a travel insurance policy.
 Read the forms carefully while you are buying.
 Providing deliberately misleading information on a travel insurance form is likely to end badly and expensively for you.

 High Altitude Travel Insurance

 Primarily most people traveling to Nepal are looking for high-altitude travel insurance.
 A peace of mind policy that will get them home safe if the worst happens at the top of a 5,000-metre pass.
 But remember, that to many insurance companies, high altitude is more than 2,000 meters, so be sure to check the small print before you buy.

 FAQS on Nepal Travel Insurance